choresh/messages-manager/README.md

         * Pros:
             * It validate that all works fine in the cloud environment.
             * It enable to consume the service from all over the world.
+            * No need of any local installation.
         * Cons:
             * Uncomfortable for development process (edit/run/debug).
     * **Running the application in docker machine (see 'C' below):**
         * Pros:
-            * No need to install Postgres on your machine.
+            * Comaring to local machine - no need to install Postgres on your machine.
-            * It validate that resulted dockerized version is OK.
+            * Comaring to local machine - it validate that resulted dockerized version is OK.
         * Cons:
-            * Uncomfortable for development process (edit/run/debug).
+            * Comaring to local machine - uncomfortable for development process (edit/run/debug).
+            * Comparing to cloud - it does not validate that all works fine in the cloud environment.
     * **Running the application in local machine (see 'D' below):**
         * Pros:
             * Comfortable for development process (edit/run/debug).
         * Cons:
             * Need to install Postgres on your machine.
             * It does not validate that resulted dockerized version is OK.
+            * It does not validate that all works fine in the cloud environment.

 6) Some other notes:
     * Current DB configuration - clearing the DB at each run (see comments, at initialization of 'ConnectionOptions', at file 'src\storage\Infra\db.ts').